 Definitions within the business of design have been constantly changing over decades.
 Indeed, my own father and his colleagues all called themselves ‘commercial artists’ through most of their career years.
 And even though I studied ‘Graphic Design’ at college, all of us there were destined to either be ‘art directors’ or ‘illustrators’ rather than ‘graphic designers’ per se.
+And now, well, everyone seems to be a 'graphic designer', regardless of where and how they trained (if at all).

 And on the consultative side of what designers do, it used to be that the ‘brief’ was the driver of a project until the notion of ‘strategy’ came into play.
 Historically, we have companies like Landor to thank for this line of thinking, and developing a line of processes that underpins much of what brand strategy involves today.
 Of course, the scope of strategy can vary immensely, from what should more rightly be referred to as a short ‘tactic’ right through to a long-term ‘strategy’ that reports directly and significantly to business plans.